tianhailiu/tristan-cloud-connector/README.md

   supports multiple devices via a configurable JSON file and can be deployed both as a standalone Java application and as an OSGi bundle in an OSGi-based framework.
-- **device-client**: The module that builds the Device Client OSGi bundle.
-An OSGi bundle running on the RISC-V device on top of the Application Management System *JamaicaAMS* developed by aicas to connect to the Cloud Control Center for status and configuration information.
-Allows configuration and bundle installations/updates on the RISC-V device.

 ## Prerequisites